CocoaPods/CocoaPods/README.md

 Now that you've got CocoaPods installed you can easily add it to your project.

-NOTE: If you're using a fresh out of the box Mac with Lion using Xcode from the Mac App Store, you will need to install the Command Line Tools for Xcode first: [here](https://developer.apple.com/downloads/index.action)
+NOTE 1: If you're using a fresh out of the box Mac with Lion using Xcode from the Mac App Store, you will need to install the Command Line Tools for Xcode first: [here](https://developer.apple.com/downloads/index.action)

+NOTE 2: If you're on OS X 10.6.x, you will have to update RubyGems: `$ gem update --system`.

 ## Adding it to your project